-To acknowledge existing permitted private moorage uses and commercial marinas and provide limited opportunities for future moorage associated with residential development.
+To acknowledge existing authorized private moorage uses and commercial marinas and provide limited opportunities for future moorage associated with residential development.

-- .1 Lands within the Foreshore and Water designation are shown as "FW" on Schedule B. - .2 Moorage, including docks and private moorage buoys, shall be consistent with Lakes Zoning Bylaw No. 900 (as amended from time to time). - .3 New development proposals in areas designated Foreshore and Water may require a development permit as per the requirements in section 6.3 of this Bylaw. - .4 Dry land boat storage solutions are strongly preferred over floating or fixed docks for all new resort or multi-family residential developments. - .3 Moorage proposals will be located away from or redesigned to avoid negative impacts on adjacent structures and uses, including other docks, marinas, beach access points, parks, utilities, water intakes, etc. - .4 Support for new waterfront proposals should consider the provision of related public amenities such as dedicated moorage spaces and facilities for public use, dedicated public accesses to the foreshore (including boat launches), waterfront park dedication, or similar amenities which enable greater public access and use of the foreshore and water. - .5 Moorage should be located away from or be designed to have minimal impact on fish and riparian habitat.
+- .1 Lands within the Foreshore and Water designation are shown as "FW" on Schedule B. - .2 Moorage, including docks and private moorage buoys on Shuswap and Mara Lake, shall be regulated by Lakes Zoning Bylaw No. 900.
+Moorage on all other applicable watercourses shall be regulated by the Electoral Area E Zoning Bylaw. - .3 New development proposals in areas designated Foreshore and Water may require a development permit as per the requirements in section 6.3 of this Bylaw. - .4 Dry land boat storage solutions are strongly preferred over floating or fixed docks for all new resort or multi-family residential developments. - .3 Moorage proposals will be located away from or redesigned to avoid negative impacts on adjacent structures and uses, including other docks, marinas, beach access points, parks, utilities, water intakes, etc. - .4 Support for new waterfront proposals should consider the provision of related public amenities such as dedicated moorage spaces and facilities for public use, dedicated public accesses to the foreshore (including boat launches), waterfront park dedication, or similar amenities which enable greater public access and use of the foreshore and water. - .5 Moorage should be located away from or be designed to have minimal impact on fish and riparian habitat.